Why it’s important business owners do their own testing

 You’ll be making decisions from a more informed point of view, so you’ll be making smarter decisions.

 And it’s not the information you’ll pick up from the summary doc that a research team will hand over to you after doing your research for you.

-It’s the side-note to the tangent during a conversation with a test participant that might spark your next big product idea.
+It’s that side-note to the tangent during a conversation with a test participant that might spark your next big product idea.

-It’s the look in her eye when you mentioned something in an off-hand comment that spurred you to explore a totally different direction.
+It’s that look you noticed in her eye when you mentioned something in an off-hand comment that spurred you to explore a totally different direction.

 This stuff is gold.
 It’s immeasurable.
 It’s unquantifiable.
 And it’s what makes some entrepreneurs successful while others sit chained to their desks, slaves to their emails.

 Which kind of entrepreneur do you want to be?